 Off Attenuation.
-Sets the Off Attenuation (in dB) for the automixer.
+Sets the Off Attenuation (in dB) for the specified automixer.
 Setting this value to 18 would result in the microphone signals being attenuated by 18 dB when gated off.
-This value is set independently for the automixer.
+This value is set independently for each of the automixers.